 Public input was received during the initial scoping period in Spring of 2015.
 USACE and the City and County of Denver developed a variety of conceptual solutions (also called alternative plans) during the Summer and Fall of 2015.
 Additional public input on the conceptual alternative plans was gathered in Jan/Feb of 2016.

-The current study phase is expected to last 3 years, to be completed in 2017.
-Securing funding for implementation would take a minimum of two years, and design and construction would be expected to last six to 12 years.
+The study was completed in 2018.
+Securing funding for implementation would take a minimum of two years, and design and construction would be expected to last six to 15 years.